-Garden fungus infections are common problems throughout the U.S. according to the Centers for Disease Control and Prevention (CDC), they affect nearly 300 million Americans yearly.
-Unfortunately, most gardeners don't realize that fungi are responsible for much of the mildew and mold growth in their yards and gardens.
+Garden fungus infections are common problems throughout the U.S. According to the Centers for Disease Control and Prevention (CDC), they affect nearly 300 million Americans yearly.
+Unfortunately, most gardeners don’t realize that fungi are responsible for much of their yards and gardens’ mildew and mold growth.

 In addition to molds, yeasts, bacteria, algae, and other microscopic organisms, fungi cause fungal diseases.
 These organisms thrive in moist places and feed off dead organic matter such as leaves, lawn grass clippings, and fallen fruit.